 By the time it completes, Finzels Reach will deliver 437 apartments of which 55 are affordable and 194 are delivered to the Build to Rent partner, Grainger.
 Aurora, a 95,000 sq ft 2 Grade A office building is BREEAM outstanding and LEAD Gold Standard building that has achieved record rental levels in Bristol.
 When finished the scheme will see 2,400 people living or working at the development producing an overall investment value of £270 million.
 The site was acquired for £45 million in 2013.

-Cubex plans a extension of its mixed-use scheme at Finzels Reach South that, subject to planning, will incorporate a 100,000 sq. ft.
+Cubex plans a extension of its mixed-use scheme at Finzels Reach that, subject to planning, will incorporate a 100,000 sq. ft.
 Grade A office building, together with over 300 homes likely to be for rent rather than sale and including 20% affordable housing for what is one of the last regeneration sites remaining in the central Bristol business district.
 The new mixed-use scheme will be made up of a series of buildings, each surrounding a landscaped courtyard.
 Cubex promises to work with Bristol City Council and neighbours to make Temple Back and Temple Street more pedestrian and cycle friendly.
-Work is set to start as soon as planning consent has been secured, with the aim of being on the site within 15 months.
+Work has now started after planning consent was secured, with the construction starting in Q2 2020.

-The site acquired On behalf of Palmer Capital Development Fund IV (PCDFIV), a programmatic venture between CBRE GIP and Palmer Capital, Bristol developer Cubex unconditionally purchased the former headquarters site of Avon Fire and Rescue in Bristol city centre in a significant transaction for the city.
+The site acquired On behalf of on behalf of Palmer Capital Development Fund IV UK (PCDFIV), a programmatic venture between CBRE GIP and Fiera Real Estate’s UK division (previously known as Palmer Capital), Bristol developer Cubex unconditionally purchased the former headquarters site of Avon Fire and Rescue in Bristol city centre in a significant transaction for the city.

 Urban and Brownfield Development opportunities actively sought.